International Combat Martial Arts Encyclopedia

 training events within Kos and Athens.

-in UK, Bude Gojuki Jitsu Ju Jitsu.
+Main club in UK, Bude Gojuki Jitsu

+Ju Jitsu.
 Chief Instructor there Tony Curtis 6th Dan.

 2010: Re registered with International federation